Home Compare G1A.DE vs OTIS

 GEA Group Aktiengesellschaft vs Otis Worldwide: Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across valuation and profitability.
-GEA Aktiengesellschaft still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Otis Worldwide holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+GEA Aktiengesellschaft still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward GEA Aktiengesellschaft, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Otis Worldwide, but the market is not currently confirming it.

 INDUSTRY COMPARISON